 For our youngest students, living away from home in another country has its own set of opportunities and challenges, which is why Columbia has established our “Young ASEP Achievers” program for students who are 16 years of age or younger as of July 1 each year.
 The Young ASEP Achievers program offers age-appropriate guidance and care to students as they transition to independent living, giving them the rewarding experience of developing routines and skills to succeed in university and in life.

 Tailor-made programming encourages these students to explore their strengths, discover hidden talents, broaden their horizons through hands-on activities and develop exemplary character.
-All Young ASEP Achievers are assigned to house parents who provide around-the-clock care.
-There is one house parent for every 15 students, which means house parents can give each student the same special attention that he or she would receive at home.
+All Young ASEP Achievers are assigned to house parents who provide around-the-clock care, which means house parents can give each student the same special attention that he or she would receive at home.

 SPECIAL PROGRAMS FOR JUNIOR MIDDLE SCHOOL STUDENTS